 |Kerie and Fair Dinkum|

-As we approached Rochester the trail is paved although with lots of tree root damage.
+As we approached Rochester the trail was paved although with lots of tree root damage.
 We saw a few more cyclists in Rochester but not as many as I expected.
 Upon arrival in Pittsford we had great maple-walnut ice cream at the Pittsford farm store.
-Room at Delmonte Lodge on ground floor, king-sized bed, no problem bringing bikes inside.
+Our room at Delmonte Lodge was on the ground floor with a king-sized bed and there was no problem bringing bikes inside.

 |Westbound rider||Curtis Point in Rochester||Canal lock|

-Dinner on the outdoor deck at Aladdin's on the canal at Schoen Place; falafel wrap, The Kind IPA, and chicken souvlaiki (K).
+Dinner on the outdoor deck at Aladdin's on the canal at Schoen Place; falafel wrap, The Kind IPA, and chicken souvlaki (K).
 Strolled along the canal afterwards.
-Angler was fighting a huge carp when we left.
-Now trying to speed the drying of our washed bike clothes.
-Late to bed after watching Cavaliers getting beat.
+An angler was fighting a huge carp when we left.
+Tried to speed the dry our washed bike clothes.

 |Outside Del Monte Lodge||Our room at the lodge||Dinner at Aladdins in Pittsford|